meneal/EC2Tool/README.md

     ant ec2gen

-To add your ip to the existing security group:
+To add your ip to the existing security group, currently broken DON'T USE IT!:

     ant ec2ip